 Pros and cons

 It turns out there is no such thing.
 Best places to visit get that distinction for a reason.
 These are places and experiences that are an important part of our past and culture.
 They have played the tourist destination role for centuries, proving their value and importance.
-You shouldn’t discount them, because they are valuable and interesting places to visit and learn.
+You shouldn’t discount them, because they are valuable and interesting places to visit and learn from.
 After all, you can only see the Mona Lisa in the Louvre Museum, just as you can only see Pompeii in Italy.

 Perception vs reality of best places to visit

 You can throw the proverbial rock and hit an article on the best brunch/dinner/vegan places in any city and just as many with things to see and do.
 There is a reason popular destinations are also deemed as the best ones to visit.
 Just as many visitors flock to them, there as just as many bloggers writing about them.
 The competition is fierce.